-- Place tofu into a baking dish, sprinkle ½ tsp salt, a pinch of white pepper, 1 tbsp chopped dill, and juice from ½ lemon.
+- 4. Place tofu pieces into a baking dish, sprinkle ½ tsp salt, a pinch of white pepper, 1 tbsp chopped dill, and juice from ½ lemon.

-- Sprinkle evenly over tofu and bake for 15-20 minutes, until topping is browned.
+- 6. Sprinkle evenly over tofu and bake in a preheated oven for 15-20 minutes, or until golden brown.

 If you have any questions or just want to say hi, don’t be afraid to leave a comment.
 I’ll be more than happy to answer all of your questions.
 And if you try this recipe, let me know what you think.
 If you want to stay updated follow me on Instagram or Pinterest.

 WoW, I will definitely prapare that!
 Looks delicious!

 I hope you´ll like it 🙂

 I've made this recipe several times already and I love it!
 I'm making it this week for my sister and brother in law who think tofu wont be nice, I look forward to surprising them!
 I usually use Rapeseed oil instead of dairy free butter and it still works okay to me.